‘This Is Us’ Fans Prepare For Time Capsule Tearjerker With Past And Present-Day Cabin Storylines

 “This is going to be a tough episode to watch,” another fan wrote.

-One thing is for sure: The storylines won’t all be wrapped up in “The Cabin.”
-In an interview with Entertainment Weekly, This Is Us executive producer Isaac Aptaker said the future fractured relationship between brothers Kevin and Randall will “start” at the cabin then will continue to grow and build over the remaining five episodes of Season 4.
+One thing is for sure: the storylines won’t all be wrapped up in “The Cabin.”
+In an interview with Entertainment Weekly, This Is Us executive producer Isaac Aptaker said the future fractured relationship between brothers Kevin and Randall will “start” at the cabin and then will continue to grow and build over the remaining five episodes of Season 4.

 Aptaker also said the present-day cabin story will be “explosive,” as are most episodes when the entire Pearson family gathers together.
 In this case, however, the explosion will come circa the late 1990s and 2020.